dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 The following best practices describe how to best use variables in Dart.

+### DO follow a consistent rule for `var` and `final` on local variables.

+Most local variables should not have type annotations and should be declared using just `var` or `final`.
+There are two rules in wide use for when to use one or the other:

+*   Use `final` for local variables that are not re-assigned and `var` for those that are.

+*   Use `var` for all local variables, even ones that are re-assigned.
+Never use `final` for locals.
+(Using `final` for fields and top-level variables is still encouraged, of course.)

+Either rule is acceptable, but pick *one* and apply it consistently throughout your code.
+That way when a reader sees `var`, they know whether it is sending a signal that the variable is assigned.

 ### DON'T explicitly initialize variables to `null`.

 {% include linter-rule.html rule="avoid_init_to_null" %}